-As a provider of critical infrastructure and essential services, FPB plans for many different potential hazards and emergencies.
-In mid-March 2020 as the COVID-19 pandemic began to impact all aspects of life, FPB implemented plans that would allow us to provide all the critical services we supply to our customer-owners while keeping employees and our community safe.
-While we were impacted by government mandated suspensions of service disconnections for non-payment and waived late fees to assist customers during this extraordinary health and financial event, FPB has weathered this pandemic relatively unharmed.
-FPB's resiliency, professionalism, and commitment to our customer-owners has proven to be stellar during this pandemic.
-The government mandates have been lifted; therefore, FPB is operating under pre-pandemic policies and procedures with the exception of extended payment plans for our customer-owners to assist them with paying their past due balances.
-Many of our customer-owners have received aid from various federal, state, and local government agencies to assist with their past due balances as well which has resulted in minimal bad debt expense for fiscal year 2021.
-FPB has a strong financial position that will enable the company to handle negative financial impacts resulting from COVID-19.
+As a provider of critical infrastructure and essential services, the Board plans for many different potential hazards and emergencies.
+In mid-March 2020 as the COVID-19 pandemic began to impact all aspects of life, the Board implemented plans that would allow us to provide all the critical services we supply to our customer-owners while keeping employees and our community safe.
+While we were impacted by government mandated suspensions of service disconnections for non-payment and waived late fees to assist customers during this extraordinary health and financial event, the Board has weathered this pandemic relatively unharmed.
+The Board's resiliency, professionalism, and commitment to our customer-owners has proven to be stellar during this pandemic.
+The government mandates have been lifted; therefore, the Board is operating under pre-pandemic policies and procedures with the exception of extended payment plans for our customer-owners to assist them with paying their past due balances.
+Many of our customer-owners continue to receive aid from various federal, state, and local government agencies to assist with their past due balances as well which has resulted in minimal bad debt expense for fiscal year 2022.